-- Key decisions on the structure of the Senior Management Team, including the use of settlement agreements, was not reported to the Board. - In some instances, papers presented to the Board were not clear about the decisions that members were being asked to make and the minutes did not fully reflect the level of discussion. - The 2018/19 budget was approved by the Finance and General Purposes Committee in September 2018.
+- Key decisions on the structure of the Senior Management Team, including the use of settlement agreements, was not reported to the Board. - In some instances, papers presented to the Board were not clear about the decisions that members were being asked to make and the minutes did not fully reflect the level of discussion.
+For example, the decision to close Learning Centres was not supported by sufficient financial analysis. - The 2018/19 budget was approved by the Finance and General Purposes Committee in September 2018.
 The Board did not consider budget papers, but noted the minutes of the relevant committee.
-The 2019/20 Budget was approved in October 2019, following the start of the financial year. - The Board did not receive the risk register or financial monitoring updates in 2018/19.
+The 2019/20 Budget was approved in October 2019, following the start of the financial year. - The Board does not receive the risk register or financial monitoring updates as a matter of course.

-Recommendation 11: We understand that the College will receive an external evaluation of its governance arrangements by December 2020.
+Recommendation 11: We understand that the College will receive an external evaluation of its governance arrangements by June 2020.
 This review should consider the quality of reporting, and be informed by the specific responsibilities of charitable trustees.